 All agents with responsibility for US loans are reminded at least annually of the code

-This waiver does not include programs that are offered fully on line at Queen’s University.
-US students attending these program are not eligible for Title IV aid ( federal US direct loans).
+This waiver does not include programs that are offered fully online at Queen’s University.
+US students attending these programs are not eligible for Title IV aid ( federal US direct loans).
 We strongly recommend that you contact the Student Awards Office regarding Program Eligibility.

 Master of Science in Aging & Health

 Master of Earth and Energy Resources Leadership

 Professional Master’s in Education

 Online Bachelor of Arts (General)